liberbyte/bytEM-public/README.md

 # Verify Docker is using the new location
 sudo docker info | grep "Docker Root Dir"
 # Should show: Docker Root Dir: /xxx-liberbyte/bytem/docker

+# Navigate to dedicated storage and clone bytEM repository
+cd /xxx-liberbyte
 ```

 **Benefits:**